Monmouth Railway: Opening

 The opening day for the first part of the line, the Forest section, was 17 August 1812:

 On Monday last 17th August, the Rail-road from the Forest of Dean to Monmouth was opened.
 A great number of waggons, laden with coal, lime, paving-stone, and other productions of the forest, followed a procession of thousands of people, accompanied by flags and a band of music.
 A numerous company afterwards met at the Beaufort Arms Inn, where a most excellent dinner was provided on the occasion.

 Some references quote an opening date of 1816 or 1817; this may refer to the opening of certain branches, although the eastern branch, to Howler's Slade, did not open until 1852.
-"The Eastern Branch was clearly intended to be the main stem in the Forest, for Howler's Slade was the only place in the Forest named in the estimate.
-There is little doubt, however, that such a line was not built for 40 years..."

 The facility to transport heavy materials encouraged local production, and in 1818 Mushet developed Darkhill Ironworks, which became a large operation.
 The southward branch of the Monmouth Railway penetrated as far as Darkhill.